Our top picks of timely offers from our partnersMore details

 The Blue Cash Everyday® Card from American Express ranks as the top no annual fee card for groceries on our lists for the best grocery rewards credit cards and the best no annual fee cash-back credit cards.

 3% cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1%), 2% cash back at U.S. gas stations and select U.S. department stores, 1% cash back on other purchases.
 Cash back is received in the form of Reward Dollars that can be easily redeemed for statement credits.

 Earn 20% back on Amazon.com purchases on the card within the first six months of membership, up to $150 back.
-Plus, earn a $100 statement credit after you spend $1,000 in purchases on your new card in your first 3 months from account opening
+Plus, earn a $100 statement credit after you spend $2,000 in purchases on your new card within the first six months from account opening

 Here's an example of eligible spending in each category:

 New cardholders can also benefit from 20% back on Amazon.com purchases on the card within the first six months of membership, up to $200 back.
-Plus, earn a $100 statement credit after you spend $1,000 on eligible purchases on your new card within the first three months from account opening.
+Plus, earn a $100 statement credit after you spend $2,000 in purchases on your new card within the first six months from account opening.

-CNBC Select calculated how many rewards the average American can earn if they optimize the way they use their Blue Cash Everyday® Card from American Express.
-We worked with the location intelligence firm Esri, who provided us with a sample annual spending budget of $21,852.
+CNBC Select calculated how many rewards the average American can earn if they optimize the way they use their Blue Cash Everyday Card from American Express.
+We worked with the location intelligence firm Esri, who provided us with a sample annual spending budget of $22,126.

 Here's a breakdown of how much cash back you can earn in each category, annually:

-Based on the annual spending budget from Esri, the average American can earn an estimated $515 in the first year of card membership (if you earn the welcome bonus) and $1,973 over five years, when earning the welcome bonus.
+Based on the annual spending budget from Esri, the average American can earn an estimated $547 in the first year of card membership (if you earn the welcome bonus) and an estimated $1,935 over five years, when earning the welcome bonus.
 This assumes that cardholders are redeeming cash back for a typical value of 1 cent each.
 Extreme optimizers might be able to achieve more value, and you may earn a higher or lower return depending on your spending habits.

 Terms apply for all benefits.

-The Blue Cash Everyday® Card from American Express has no annual fee (see rates and fees).
-That's compared to the similar Blue Cash Preferred® Card from American Express, which has a $95 annual fee (see rates and fees).
+The Blue Cash Everyday Card from American Express has no annual fee (see rates and fees).
+That's compared to the similar Blue Cash Preferred® Card from American Express, which has a $95 annual fee after the first year (see rates and fees).

-This card has an introductory 0% APR for 15 months on purchases, then a typical APR at 14.49% to 25.49% variable on purchases and balance transfers.
+This card has an introductory 0% APR for 15 months on purchases, then a typical APR at 13.99% to 23.99% variable.
 We recommend always paying on time and in full to avoid interest charges (see rates and fees).

-If you often spend on groceries, but aren't willing to fork over money for an annual fee, the Blue Cash Everyday® Card from American Express is a great no annual fee alternative.
-You can earn an estimated $151 every year at U.S. supermarkets, which may cover the cost of groceries for a week or two.
+If you often spend on groceries, but aren't willing to fork over money for an annual fee, the Blue Cash Everyday® Card from American Express is a great no-annual-fee alternative.
+You can earn an estimated $155 every year at U.S. supermarkets, which may cover the cost of groceries for a week or two.